EarthScope/ispaq/README.md

 comprehensive quality assurance system called [MUSTANG](http://service.iris.edu/mustang/).

 The MUSTANG system was built to operate at the IRIS DMC and is not generally portable.
-The key MUSTANG component is the Metric Calculators, and those were always intended to be shared.
+However, the key MUSTANG component is the Metric Calculators and these are meant to be publicly available.
-Whereas the results of MUSTANG calculations are stored in a database, and provided to users via web services, ISPAQ is intended to reproduce the process of calculating these metrics locally on the user's workstation.
+While the results of MUSTANG calculations are stored in a database and provided to users via web services, ISPAQ is intended to reproduce the process of calculating these metrics locally on the user's workstation.
 This has the benefit of allowing users to generate just-in-time metrics on data of their choosing, whether stored at IRIS DMC or on the user's own data store.

-IRIS has over 40 MUSTANG algorithms that calculate metrics, most written in R, that are now publicly available in the CRAN (Comprehensive R Archive Network) repository under the name [IRISMustangMetrics](http://cran.r-project.org/).
+IRIS has over 40 MUSTANG algorithms that calculate metrics, most written in R, that are now available in the CRAN (Comprehensive R Archive Network) repository under the name [IRISMustangMetrics](http://cran.r-project.org/).
 ISPAQ comes with the latest version of these packages available in CRAN and ISPAQ has an update capability to allow users to seamlessly upgrade